antonmolchanov90/9.Test-Automation-Selenium-Python-PageFactoryPattern/README.md

-# 9.Test-Automation-Selenium-Python-PageFactoryPattern
-Repo for page factory pattern.
+Repo for page factory pattern in test automation.